About This Site

 The next problem I had to solve was the issue of photograph sales, as I knew I would have to sub-contract this one way or another.
 My initial searches of the internet did not provide anything that I felt offered the level of service that I wanted; in this instance it was the "Railway Magazine" that came to my rescue, when an article mentioned a service called "Photobox" that published photograph books from uploaded photographs.
 After checking them out I discovered that they offered a similar (if not actually better) system of purchasing prints and items to Fotopic, and they only took a commission on anything sold (which Fotopic did as well as charging an annual subscription for the service).
 The end result was a Photobox gallery where the full version of any photographs I wanted to sell were uploaded, and a link placed from the corresponding page on this site; perhaps not the smoothest of solutions, but one that would result in a lot less administration for me.
 However, the facility was withdrawn in summer 2016 in favour of a subscription-based system which I felt was not economical to use, and I decided to withdraw the sales facility until I could find an alternative that was more reasonably priced.

 So why did I not just use the Photobox gallery on its own?
-Firstly, although it's a good sales platform (I've ordered prints and other items from them, and I was impressed with the results), I don't think it works as well as a promotional platform.
+Firstly, although it was a good sales platform (I'd ordered prints and other items from them, and I was impressed with the results), I don't think it works as well as a promotional platform.
 Secondly, and probably most important reason, the loss of the Fotopic site lost me four years of work and it took over two years for this site to be brought up to something close to the level of its predecessor (In the end, I decided to draw a line under the recovery process in Spring 2013 and concentrate on new material from that point onwards).
 I never want to be in a situation where a host fails and I have to start from scratch again; constructing my own site means I have control of the source code.
 It is not absolutely ideal, but short of paying someone to build me something better, I don't think I can do much better with the resources I have to hand at present, and the situation described above has justified my decision.

 March 2013 has seen some more work on this site, mainly to stop search engines listing my buttons in image searches.
 Although the code to stop listing GIF images was relatively easy to install, I discovered that due to an incorrect "Build" setting in my source files, the buttons were built as JPG files and not GIF, and as a result I had rebuild the entire site.
 However, this also meant that I could do some tidying up at the same time, and I also managed to solve an FTP issue that created problems with transferring my larger collections at the same time.
 I've also added a new gallery called "Performing Arts".